Who We Are

 Rhema Bland

-Rhema Bland is the director of the Ida B. Wells Society for Investigative Reporting at the UNC Hussman School of Journalism and Media.
+Previously, she was the director of the Ida B. Wells Society for Investigative Reporting at the UNC Hussman School of Journalism and Media.
 The society seeks to increase the ranks, retention and profile of reporters and editors of color in the field of investigative reporting.
-They host trainings year-round for journalists of all skill levels, led by media professionals from around the country, and focusing on everything from reporting about racial inequality and schools to COVID-19.

 Bland graduated from the University of Connecticut and earned a master’s degree at Columbia University’s Graduate School of Journalism.
 She worked for CBS News, New York Daily News, Pensacola News Journal, WJCT Radio and The Florida Times-Union before becoming a professor in the journalism program at the University of North Florida and joining the staff of Florida Gulf Coast University, where she was the adviser for its student media program.
 There, she started a student radio program and the first student media production studio on campus, as well as the Media Career Prep Workshop, an annual professional development and networking event connecting students with media professionals.